Morpheus61/relishagro/README.md

-# 🌱 RelishAgro – Digital Transformation for R F Plantations
+# 🌱 RelishAgro – FlavorCore Agricultural Excellence Platform

+> **FlavorCore-powered agricultural worker management system with UIDAI compliance and biometric authentication.**

+A Progressive Web App (PWA) to digitize agricultural operations from worker onboarding to field management.
+Built with offline resilience, biometric security (face recognition & fingerprint), UIDAI compliance, and comprehensive audit trails for Indian agricultural sector.RelishAgro – Digital Transformation for R F Plantations

 > **RelishAgro is not just an app — it’s the digital transformation of R F Plantations.**